-Note: A student with a prior history of dismissal from any of the programs within the QU Occupational Therapy department is ineligible for admission.
+Acceptance as a transfer into the BS/OTD program is on aspace-available basis only.
+When the number of qualified applicants exceeds the number of available slots, prospective students will be evaluated and ranked.
+A student with a prior history of dismissal from any of the programs within the Occupational Therapy department is ineligible for transfer admission.